 Sometimes rabbits will thump just once.
 This is more common when they are thumping because they disapprove of something you’re doing.
 But sometimes rabbits will continue thumping until they feel the danger is passed and everyone is safe again.

-Rabbits will scream when they are either incredibly scared or in a lot of pain.
+Rabbits will scream when they are either scared out of their mind or in a lot of pain.
 They have a very high pitched shrieking scream.
 It almost sounds like a bird call.
 The only time I have heard this in person was just after my elderly 13 year old rabbit had a seizure.
 It was a heartbreaking moment, and she passed away soon after.

 Believe it or not, rabbits can snore.
-I was a little worried the first time I heard a rabbit who snored.
+I was a little worried the first time I heard my rabbit who snore really loudly while she was sleeping.
 I thought she might have had a respiratory problem.
 But I found out that it’s perfectly normal for rabbits to make some noises in their sleep.

 Luckily rabbit snoring is not nearly as annoying as human snoring is.
-Rabbit snoring is a little squeaky, and usually it’s a soft sound.
-But sometimes you’ll get a loud snoring bunny, like this guy.
+It’s a little squeaky, and usually it’s a very soft sound.
+However, sometimes you’ll get a loud snoring bunny too.

 A couple medical signs to look out for.
 If your snoring rabbit also has nasal discharge, sneezes a lot, or has runny eyes, you should look for a rabbit savvy veterinarian.
 In these cases, the snoring could be related to a respiratory infection and you’ll want to get your rabbit medicine as soon as possible.